 If you are outside and no shelter is available, crouch down immediately in the lowest possible spot with your feet together and your hands over your ears.
 Do not lie down, because once lightning strikes the ground or a tree, it often spreads out along the surface of the ground and can still hit you.
-Do not put both your hands and feet on the ground, because then the lightning circuit could go through your heart.
+To prevent lightning from going through your heart, do not put your hands on the ground.

 If people near you are struck by lightning and fall down, do not assume they are dead.
-In many cases, lighting will cause a person to stop breathing or will stop their heart, but they can often be revived.
-If a person isn't breathing then try performing mouthto-mouth resuscitation.
-If a person has no pulse, and if you have the training, apply cardiopulmonary resuscitation (CPR).
+Lighting can cause a person to stop breathing or stop their heart, but they can often be revived.
+If a person isn't breathing, try performing mouth-to-mouth resuscitation.
+If a person has no pulse, and if you have the training, do cardiopulmonary resuscitation (CPR).

 Cardiac arrest (stopped heart) is the main cause of death from a lightning strike.
 Surprisingly, there is usually very little burning of the skin.
 Other immediate effects include tinnitus (ringing in the ears due to the loud thunder), blindness, amnesia, confusion, cardiac arrhythmias, and vascular instability.
-Later problems include sleep disturbances, anxiety attacks, peripheral nerve damage, pain syndromes, fear of storms, personality changes, irritability, shortterm memory difficulties, and depression.
+Later problems include sleep disturbances, anxiety attacks, peripheral nerve damage, pain syndromes, fear of storms, personality changes, irritability, short-term memory difficulties, and depression.
 Lightning injures 800 to 1000 people per year in the USA, and kills 75 to 150 people per year.
 Support groups exist for lightning survivors.